matthewcrews/tractor-language/README.md

 // Create a tuple
 x = 1, 2.0

+// Same thing with type declaration x : i32 * f32 = 1, 2.0

 // Unpack a tuple
 a, b = x

-// Define a prefix function, does not mutate data addInt32 func
+// Define a function for adding i32 with explicity
-    (a: i32 -> b: i32 -> i32) // The final type is the return type
+// type annotation
+addInt32 : i32 -> i32 -> i32 = { a b ->
     // Polish notation
     + a b

-// Could also ommit type information and let inference figure it out addInt32 func
-    (a -> b -> _) // The final type is the return type
-    // Polish notation
+}

+// Same thing but putting the type information on the variables addInt32 = { a:i32 b:i32 ->
     + a b
+}

-// Define a prefix function to add f32 addFloat32 func
+// Define a function to add f32 addFloat32 = { a:f32 b:f32 ->
-    // Here we use an underscore to let type inference figure out the return type (a: f32 -> b: f32 -> _)
     + a b
+}

-// Define the overloads for the `Add` function add func { addInt32; addFloat32; }
+// Define the overloads for the `Add` function add = { addInt32; addFloat32; }

-addInt8 func
-    (a: i8 -> b: i8 -> _)
+addInt8 = { a:i8 b:i8 ->
     + a b
+}

-// Extend the overloads for `Add` function
+// Extend the overloads for `add` function add = { addInt8; add; }
-Add func { AddInt8; Add; }

-// Define an infix function

-// Define Procedure, may mutate data
-DoSomething proc
-    (a: i32 -> c: i32[] -> unit)
-    // Procedure body here
+// Call the add function on i32 x = add 1 2
+// Call the add function on i8 x = add 1i8 2i8
+// COMPILER ERROR: No compatible overloads x = add 1 2i8

 // Binding a value. x is immutable